An Efficient Framework for Balancing Submodularity and Cost: Analysis of Algorithm

-It follows from the execution of {\costscaledgreedy} that the first $|Q|$ elements in the Greedy ordering (\ref{eq:greedy-ordering}) are the elements of $Q$ in the order in which they were added to $Q$ by the algorithm.
+It follows from the execution of the algorithm that the first $|Q|$ elements in the Greedy ordering (\ref{eq:greedy-ordering}) are the elements of $Q$ in the order in which they were added to $Q$ by the algorithm.

+In the remainder of the analysis we first identify a solution, which is a prefix of the Greedy ordering, that we will analyze and show that its value is competitive with that of $\opt$.
+This solution is simply the first $\ell = |\opt|$ elements in the Greedy ordering, and we denote it by $S^{(\ell)}$.
+We analyze this solution and relate its value to $\opt$.
+We then relate the value of the solution $Q$ returned by the algorithm to the value of $S^{(\ell})$.